Qazeer/artefacts.help/pages/windows/shimcache.md

   - From `Windows Vista` / `Windows Server 2008` up to `Windows 8.1` /
     `Windows Server 2012 R2`, the (undocumented) `Insert Flag` flag which, when set, seems to indicate that the entry was executed.
-This flag is no longer present starting from Windows 10 / Windows Server 2016, and thus a `Shimcache` entry does not necessarily reflect an execution** (as entries may also be created for files in a directory that is accessed interactively).
+This flag is no longer present starting from `Windows 10` / `Windows Server 2016`, and thus a `Shimcache` entry does not necessarily reflect an execution** (as entries may also be created for files in a directory that is accessed interactively).